Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Abstract

 \section{Abstract}

-In recent years, self-supervised learning (SSL) has emerged as a popular approach for learning audio representations.
-The ultimate goal of audio self-supervised pre-training is to transfer knowledge to downstream audio tasks, generally including clip-level and frame-level tasks.
-Clip-level tasks classify the scene or sound of an entire audio clip, e.g. audio tagging, instrument recognition, etc. While frame-level tasks detect event-level timestamps from an audio clip, e.g. sound event detection, speaker diarization, etc. Prior studies primarily evaluate on clip-level downstream tasks.
-Frame-level tasks are important for fine-grained acoustic scene/event understanding, and are generally more challenging than clip-level tasks.
-In order to tackle both clip-level and frame-level tasks, this paper proposes two self-supervised audio representation learning methods: ATST-Clip and ATST-Frame, responsible for learning clip-level and frame-level representations, respectively.
-ATST stands for Audio Teacher-Student Transformer, which means both methods use a transformer encoder and a teacher-student training scheme.
-Within the teacher-student training scheme, the key for learning meaningful representations is to create two different views (a positive pair) of an audio clip that can well balance the difficulty of pre-training task.
+\addnote[abstract]{1}{ Self-supervised learning (SSL) has emerged as a popular approach for learning audio representations.
+One goal of audio self-supervised pre-training is to transfer knowledge to downstream audio tasks, generally including clip-level and frame-level tasks.
+While frame-level tasks are important for fine-grained acoustic scene/event understanding, prior studies primarily evaluate on clip-level downstream tasks.
+In order to tackle both clip-level and frame-level tasks, this paper proposes Audio Teacher-Student Transformer (ATST), with a clip-level version (named ATST-Clip) and a frame-level version (named ATST-Frame), responsible for learning clip-level and frame-level representations, respectively.
+Both methods use a Transformer encoder and a teacher-student training scheme.
 We have carefully designed the view creation strategy for ATST-Clip and ATST-Frame.
-Specifically, ATST-Clip uses segment-wise data augmentation, and ATST-Frame integrates frame-wise data augmentation and masking.
-Experimental results show that our ATST-Frame model obtains state-of-the-art (SOTA) performance on most of the clip-level and frame-level downstream tasks.
+Specifically, ATST-Clip uses segment-wise data augmentations, and ATST-Frame integrates frame-wise data augmentations and masking.
+Experimental results show that our ATST-Frame model obtains state-of-the-art (SOTA) performances on most of the clip-level and frame-level downstream tasks.
 Especially, it outperforms other models by a large margin on the frame-level sound event detection task.
 In addition, the performance can be further improved by combining the two models through knowledge distillation.
+Our code is available online. }